As formerly a mother of five children, Bronwen has experienced and enjoyed a number of pets.

 The Princess Parrot is an Australian parrot with the scientific name of Polytelis alexandrae.
 That is because it was named in honour of Princess Alexandra of Denmark (1844–1925).
-Princess Alexandra married Edward, Prince of Wales and when he became King Edward VII of Great Britain on 22nd January, 1901, she became Queen.
+Princess Alexandra married Edward, Prince of Wales, and when he became King Edward VII of Great Britain on 22nd January, 1901, she became Queen.

 One of the first things noticeable about these parrots at a distance is their piercing calls.
-They make good, gentle pets and even seem to be affectionate, but their call when they are indoors and decide they require attention can be deafening.
+They make good, gentle pets and even seem to be affectionate, but their call can be deafening when they are indoors and decide they require attention.

-The Princess Parrot is a medium sized type of parrot and so it is often referred to as a parakeet.
+The Princess Parrot is a medium-sized type of parrot, and so it is often referred to as a parakeet.
 The older spelling for parakeet is paroquet.
-Other Australian parakeets include the ever popular Budgerigar.
+Other Australian parakeets include the ever popular budgerigar.

-As Princess Parrots has been bred in captivity for over a century, several variations, especially in the colouring of their plumage, have evolved or been bred into them.
+As Princess Parrots have been bred in captivity for over a century, several variations, especially in the colouring of their plumage, have evolved or been bred into them.
 There are also variations in the wild, but they are not so pronounced.